 In a nomination letter from Mgbako’s former and current students, they praised her as a role-model who has opened their eyes “to a new way of understanding and thinking about the world as a whole” and “a remarkable scholar-teacher-practitioner who has found a way to leverage these three roles to make a meaningful and tangible impact on advancing the cause of human rights and social justice.”

-The AALS Section on Clinical Legal Education will present Mgbako with the M. Shanara Gilbert Award at the Clinical Legal Education Conference in Denver on May 7.
+The AALS Section on Clinical Legal Education presented Mgbako with the M. Shanara Gilbert Award at the Clinical Legal Education Conference in Denver on May 7.